turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 ## Create Resources

 - Use the provider's CLI if available to create resources for the table.
+  - If no CLI is available, then create a Terraform configuration file to create the resources.
-  - If no CLI is available, create and run a Shell script using the provider's API.
+  - If neither are available, then create and run a Shell script using the provider's API.
 - The resource should be created with as many properties set as possible to help populate column data.
 - If you need to create additional resources as dependencies, create them too.
 - Use the CLI to verify the resources were created successfully.